 To evaluate the toxicity of Broflanilide via inhalation, groups of Wistar rats (10 sex/group) were exposed to Broflanilide by nose only exposure for 6 hours a day, 5 days per week for 4 weeks (20 exposures).
 The target concentrations were 30 mg/m3, 200 mg/m3 and 1000 mg/m3 as a dust aerosol.
 The actual concentrations were 0, 31, 193, and 940 mg/m3 corresponding to 0, 0.031, 0.193 and 0.94 mg/L/6hours.
 A concurrent control group of ten male and ten female animals were exposed to fresh air.
-A recovery group consisting of five males and five females in high concentration and control groups was exposed simultaneously with the main group animals and observed for an additional 4 weeks.
+A concurrent control group of ten male and ten female animals were exposed to fresh air.
+A concurrent control group animals and observed for an additional 4 weeks.
 There were no treatment-related adverse effects in animals exposed to 30 mg/m3.
 Minimal regenerative hyperplasia of the bronchial epithelium and cellular debris in bronchial lumina were observed in the lungs of animals exposed to 200 and 1000 mg/m3.
 The NOAEC (No Observed Adverse Effect Concentration) was established at 31 mg/m3 (0.031 mg/L) and the LOAEC was 193 mg/m3 (0.193 mg/L) based on increased adrenal weight, increased incidence of ovary vacuolation, and increased incidence of adrenal vacuolation in both sexes (USEPA, 2020).